yacineMahdid/classroom/AWS Fundamentals Going Cloud-Native/README.md

 # Course Outline
 - Week 1: Introduction, Infrastructure, and Compute ✔️
-- Week 2: Networking and Storage on AWS
+- Week 2: Networking and Storage on AWS ✔️
 - Week 3: Databases on AWS
 - Week 4: Monitoring and Scaling

+# My though
+- It's great, but not in-depth at all.
+It's basically a walkthrough of the main flagship product of AWS.
+At times it feels like an infomercial.